Chinese sun and moon mirrors: Baopuzi

 In Chapter 3 "Rejoinder to Popular Conceptions", Ge Hong mentions the commonly used sun and moon mirrors to answer an interlocutor who criticizes Daoist alchemical recipes for immortality as "specious … unreliable fabrications of wondermongers".

 According to your argument, they would appear inefficacious, but even the most minor of them is not without effect.
 I have frequently seen people obtain water from the moon at night by means of a speculum, and fire from the sun in the morning by used of a burning-mirror [餘數見人以方諸求水於夕月陽燧引火於朝日].
 I have seen people conceal themselves to the point of complete disappearance, or change their appearance so that they no longer seem human.
 I have seen them knot a kerchief, throw it to the ground, and produce a hopping hare.
 I have seen them sew together a red belt and thereby produce a wriggling snake.
 I have seen people make melons and fruit ripen in an instant, or dragons and fish come and go in a basin.
 All of these things occurred just as it was said they would.

 Chapter 4 "Gold and Cinnabar" refers to the yinyang mirrors in two contexts.
 The first describes an alchemical elixir method that uses a burning-mirror to create a mercury alloy dew-mirror.

 There is also a [Minshan danfa 岷山丹法], found in a cave by [Zhang Kaita 張蓋蹋] as he was giving careful thought to such matters on Mount Min.
 This method forges yellow copper alloy to make a speculum for gathering water from the moon [其法鼓冶黃銅以作方諸].
 It is then covered with mercury and its interior heated with solar essence (gathered by a burning-mirror) [以承取月中水以水銀覆之].
 The taking of this substance over a long period will produce immortality.
 This same text also teaches us to place this elixir in a copper mirror coated with realgar, cover it with mercury, and expose it to the sun for twenty days, after which it is uncovered and treated.
 When taken in the form of pills the size of grams, washed down with the first water drawn from the well at dawn, for a hundred days, it makes the blind see, and by itself cures those who are ill.
 It will also turn white hair black and regrow teeth.

-The second fangzhu context describes using plates and bowls made from an elixir of immortality in order to collect the yè 液 "liquid; fluid; juice" (tr. "exudate") of the sun and moon, which also provides immortality.
+The second fangzhu context describes using plates and bowls made from an elixir of immortality in order to collect the of the sun and moon, which also provides immortality.